Vict0r-Git/DevOps-group3/use-cases/use-case-20.md

 ### EXTENSIONS
-2. Incorrect data from database are fetched.
+- 2.Incorrect data from database are fetched.
    - The request is sent again.
-4The data is not shown to analyst.
+- 4.The data is not shown to analyst.
    - The request is sent again.

 ## SCHEDULE
 Due Date: 2/2/2024